David Hala

-David Hala (born 25 October 1989) is a Tonga international rugby league footballer who plays for the Redcliffe Dolphins in the Queensland Cup.
+David Hala (born 25 October 1989) is a Tonga international rugby league footballer who last played for the Redcliffe Dolphins in the Queensland Cup.
 He previously played for the Brisbane Broncos and the Gold Coast Titans in the NRL.
 He made his NRL debut in round 21 of the 2009 NRL season.

 He was recorded as the Broncos strongest ever player bench pressing a new record of 187 kg, the previous being Brad Thorn's 175 kg.

 Background

 Hala was born in Redcliffe, Queensland, Australia.
 He is of Tongan descent.

 Playing career

 Hala played his junior rugby league for the Redcliffe Dolphins, before he was signed by the Sydney Roosters for an $80,000 contract.

 2008

 In 2008, Hala played for the Sydney Roosters under-20s team.

 2009

 In 2009, Hala played for the Brisbane Broncos under-20s team.
 Whilst playing for the under-20s team he then was selected to make his debut against the Canberra Raiders in a 0–56 loss to Canberra in round 21.
 He played one game in 2009 in the NRL from the bench.